bbhunter/handbook/content/notes/ssh-legacy-key-exchange.md

 The server offered `diffie-hellman-group-exchange-sha1,diffie-hellman-group14-sha1,diffie-hellman-group1-sha1`.
 OpenSSH supports these methods but does not enable it by default because is weak and within the theoretical range of the so-called Logjam attack.

-More about the Logjam attack in [Imperfect Forward Secrecy:How Diffie-Hellman Fails in Practice](https://weakdh.org/).
+More about the Logjam attack in [Imperfect Form.
+Secrecy:How Diffie-Hellman Fails in Practice](https://weakdh.org/).

 ## Solution